Psychology

 It is recommended to work with a mental health professional to determine the best approach for a person's specific condition and to guide them toward uncovering the trauma’s root causes.

-If you are interested in learning more about somatic therapy, you can check out our Psychology Program Overview or speak with an Admission Advisor to learn more about our programs.
+If you are interested in learning more about somatic therapy, you can check out our Graduate School of Psychology or speak with an Admission Advisor to learn more about our programs.

 References: